tommasopeduzzi/t/README.md

 This project is mostly based on the official llvm tutorial with some modifications made to it.

 Currently known bugs/problems:
-- [ ] If there is no terminator instruction in the outermost layer of a function, the JIT will crash
+- If there is no terminator instruction in the outermost layer of a function, the JIT will crash
-- [ ] Lexer currently doesn't have a way to handle negative numbers and multiple characacter operators
+- Lexer currently doesn't have a way to handle multiple character operators
+- The string type is just a pointer to the first character
+- It's currently a pain in the ass to add new core functions and they have to be specifically declared as external in the code

 TODO:
 - [x] Functions